Nitish236/21_Days_of_Code/Nitish_21_Days_of_Code/OYO website Clone/readme.txt

 Author : Nitish verma

   This is a clone of OYO rooms website.
-Contains only the struture of the website i.e HTML file only.
+Contains only the struture of the website and design i.e HTML along with CSS.
+  Used google fonts using google apis.

   It is divided into 4 Sections :-